 Internet: The last few years have seen huge growth in the online job market and Online-Bewerbungen is now the most popular way to apply for work, especially among younger people and graduates.
 Online recruitment websites (Jobsbörsen) allow you to search according to your criteria, such as sector, salary and region.
 You can also post your CV on websites so that companies looking for specific skills can find you.

-Labour offices ( Arbeitsamt): There are more than 800 Arbeitsämter (jobcentres) throughout Germany and EU/EEA nationals are entitled to use their services, look at their website for more details - www.arbeitsagentur.de.
+Labour offices (Arbeitsämter): There are more than 800 Arbeitsämter (jobcentres) throughout Germany and EU/EEA nationals are entitled to use their services, look at their website for more details - www.arbeitsagentur.de.
 Jobcentres have extensive listings of vacancies, which are free to look at (even without a work permit).
 The majority of these offers are for un- and semi-skilled work.
 Positions at professional and executive levels are usually advertised by the company or filled by a recruitment agency.
-For foreigners seeking work in Germany, the Arbeitsamt has an international department called ZAV ( Zentralstelle für Auslandsvermittlung).
-The address of the nearest Arbeitsamt will be listed in the telephone directory and yellow pages ( Gelbe Seiten).
+Foreigners seeking work in Germany should check the international department called ZAV (Zentralstelle für Auslandsvermittlung).
+The address of the nearest Arbeitsämter will be listed in the telephone directory and yellow pages (Gelbe Seiten).

 Recruitment agencies: Private recruitment agencies are listed in the telephone book and yellow pages under Arbeitsvermittlung.
 A number of them specialize in recruiting for temporary positions, such as Manpower and Adecco, which can sometimes be a useful step towards a full-time job.